 Conclusions: Potentially irreversible pathophysiologic changes occur during the prediabetes phase.
 The American Diabetes Association recommends early intensive lifestyle intervention to circumvent the progression to a type 2 diabetes status.
 The American Diabetes Association suggests pharmacological therapy, with metformin, for prediabetic patients that are at “high-risk” for type 2 diabetes by having one or more of the following: BMI of 35 or greater, age under 60 years, past medical history of gestational diabetes, increasing A1C levels despite lifestyle intervention, or A1c greater than 6.0%.
 The Diabetes Prevention Program defines “high-risk” prediabetes patients as having fasting plasma glucose 95-119 mg/dL, BMI≥22 kg/ for Asian Americans, and BMI≥24 kg/ for all other races.
 The Diabetes Prevention Program showed that after 2.8 years, the incidence of type 2 diabetes was reduced by 31% in prediabetics taking metformin compared to a relative risk reduction of 39% with intensive lifestyle intervention.

 Katona D. Diabetes Prevention in the Primary Care Setting.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2021; 3(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.